wise-monk123/CMPE297DeepLearningProject/README.md

 Trainable params: 39,348,325.0

 # Training
-In version 1.0 of this project I had used 1204 images only for training.
-Predictions probability was ok but not satisfying.
-So in version 2.0 I increased the training image set to 4015 images i.e. 803 image samples per class.
-Also added an additional class 'Nothing' along with the previous 4 gesture classes.

-we have trained the model for 15 epochs.
+we have trained the model for 15 epoch,and used loss & accuracy graphs for measurement.

 ![Training Accuracy Vs Validation Accuracy](https://github.com/wise-monk123/CMPE297DeepLearningProject/blob/master/ori_4015imgs_acc.png)